richeyrose/make-tile/docs/tile_types.md

 ### Tile Options

 #### Base
 You have 5 options.
 OpenLOCK (the default), OpenLOCK S-Wall which is a wall on floor type tile.
 None, which will entirely omit the base, Plain and Plain S-Wall.
+S-Wall tiles also support the Exterior wall type.

 #### Main
 You can choose between OpenLOCK, Plain and None main parts